 Research has shown that play partners are more likely to model play that is too hard for children with autism.
-There is a tendency to model at a child’s cognitive or chronological age level, rather than their actual play level.
+There is a tendency to model play at a child’s cognitive or chronological age, rather than with their actual play skills in mind.
 We know that supporting your child at their play level and being interested in their play can support play skills.
 We need to meet children where they are at.

 Connecting with others in play

 We know communication and play skills are interlinked.
 You need to develop early communication skills to be an effective play partner, though in play you can in turn support early communication skills.
 One important skill is developing the ability to attend to another person – joint attention.
 You need to notice and be aware of the other play partner to play with them.
 This is the skill that we use when we draw attention to something that we want or think is interesting.
 For example, a child may hold up a broken animal figurine and look at you and then back at the figure, to share with you that it’s broken, or a child may point to some blocks that are out of reach and look at you and back to the blocks, to ask for them.